Days of Heaven: Soundtrack

 in his soundtrack composing career for his work on the film.
 Morricone recalled the process as being "demanding" and said of Malick: "He didn't know me very well, so he made suggestions, and in some cases, gave musical solutions.
 This kind of annoyed me because he'd say: 'This thing ... try it with three flutes.'
 Something impossible!
 So, to humor him, I would do it with three flutes and then he'd decide to use my version after all.
 His was impossible or I would have written it myself.
 And more nitpicking like that which means he was very attentive and careful about music."

 Morricone's score includes four recurring pieces: "Harvest", "Happiness", "The Honeymoon", and "The Return".
-"Harvest" is the film's main theme and opens with a melody that references "Aquarium", the seventh movement from Camille Saint-Saëns's Carnival of the Animals.
+"Harvest" is the film's main theme and opens with a melody that references "Aquarium", the seventh movement from Camille Saint-Saëns's Carnival of the Animals; the original of that piece was used as the musical background for the film's opening credits.

 The soundtrack was remastered and re-released in July 2011 on the Film Score Monthly label, in a two-disc edition and featuring excerpts of Manz's narration.

 The country music heard during the harvest party is the Cajun tune "Swamp Dance", played and sung by Doug Kershaw.
 Kershaw is seen playing the fiddle with a broken bow-string.
 Additional songs were contributed by guitarist Leo Kottke.
 Kottke was originally approached by Malick for the entire score, but declined.